The Bijak (the seed book) is the compilation of the verses of :

-(a) The Bhakti Saints given in the pictures are Mirabai and Sant Jnaneswar.
-Mirabai was born in Mewar, Rajasthan and Sant Jnaneswar was born in Apegaon village on the banks of Godavari river near Paithan in Maharashtra.
+(a) The Bhakti Saints given in the pictures are Kabir and Guru Nanak.
+Kabir was born in Benaras (Varanasi) and Guru Nanak was born in Talvandi (now known as Nankana Sahib), in the state of Punjab (Pakistan).

 (b) A number of sufi and bhakti saints emphasised the essential unity of Islam and Hinduism.
 They laid stress on a religion based on love and devotion rather than one based on rituals.
 Thus, they created an atmosphere in which liberal sentiments and views could grow and religious narrowness was shunned.
 In these ways, the Sufi and the Bhakti movements played an important role in fostering growth of Indo-Islamic culture.